KaveeshBaddage/SpringBootTestApp/README.md

 5 . dto
 - All classes in this package is annotated using @Data and it will automatically create getters and setters to the variables defined in this class.
+- @Converter annotation is used to auto applying conversion based on the target attribute type.

 6 . event